StevenKrzysztof/peakCalling/README.md

 # peakCalling
 Practice of prevailing methods and record important progress

+#the first step is to download all the data from SRA dataset.
+use the code in dataPreparation.sh to download all the data.

+#the second step is to install all the peak callers and packages

 #note that the files in macs2 and macs3 generated bed files:
 NAME_peaks.narrowPeak is BED6+4 format file which contains the peak locations together with peak summit, pvalue and qvalue.
 You can load it to UCSC genome browser.
 Definition of some specific columns are: